jdasfd/withncbi_note/note/Pseudomonas.md

     tsv-select -f 2,1 \
     > DOMAINS/ref_strain/pfam_domain.tsv
 # grep -A/--after-context=NUM: print NUM lines of trailing context
+# meaning the output contained grep and more 2 lines after

 wc -l < DOMAINS/ref_strain/pfam_domain.tsv
 #107
 ```

+The results contain all pfam_domain after scanning by `hmmscan`, and those 107 domains are all related to `GO:0005975` carbohydrate metabolic process.
+All domains are generated from ref_strain.

 ### Scrap PFAM domains